HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 - Nested replies to comments are yet supported.
 - Posting and replying are limited to 500 characters.
 - Rendering Comments outside the WCM rendering process (for example, from REST or a custom Servlet or JSP via the java WCM API) is not yet supported.
+- HTML tags will not be rendered in the comments.
+If HTML tags are present, it will skip HTML tags that were added as comment.

 ## Update global "Article" presentation template